How to Register a Domain Name for Your Website

 As soon as you make the payment, the domain name will be yours and you can do whatever you like with it for a year (if you've registered it for one year) as long as you stay within legal boundaries and terms of that specific domain registrar.
 Just double or triple check the domain name before finalizing the payment because even 1 wrong letter will make that domain useless and there will be no return.

-That's all!
-This is how to register a domain name easily.
+That's all about registering a domain name.
 As you see, you don't need to be a web expert to register a domain name.
-Just follow the above steps and you will have your domain name in just a few minutes from now.
+Just follow the above steps and you will have your domain name ready to be used in just a few minutes from now.